 Section 7.
 Historian.
-In the event that a member cannot be found to appear on the annual election ballot, the newly elected commander shall appoint a Historian who shall be responsible to compile and annual pictorial yearbook/scrapbook, and/or narrative shall be submitted to the Department Adjutant by the deadline specified for the competition with the winner to be announced at the annual Department Convention.
+In the event that a member cannot be found to appear on the annual election ballot, the newly elected commander shall appoint a Historian who shall be responsible to compile an annual pictorial yearbook/scrapbook, and/or one year chronicle as outlind in the officer guide.

 Section 1.
 Delegates and alternates to the annual department convention shall be elected by voice vote at the executive board meeting held at least 20 days prior to the date of the convention.
 The department requires that a chairmen and secretary be elected at this meeting and volunteer delegates shall be accepted if approved by a majority of the members present.
 The purpose of this delegation is to cast ballots for the Department Commander, Vice Commander, & etc. and to represent the post at the annual department convention.
 The number of votes cast is based on the number of paid-up current members of the post.

 Section 2.
 The post Adjutant shall notify the Department Adjutant a list of delegates, the chairman and secretary to represent the post at the annual Department Convention using the form supplied by the Department.

 Section 1.
 The post commander, subject to approval of the executive committee, immediately upon taking office on even numbered years, shall appoint the following standing committees: Membership, house, finance, legal, publicity, service, visiting, Americanism, and athletic.
 Such standing committees theirof shall be designated by the post commander.